 - BYU Television International - a sister-station to BYU Television that broadcasts simultaneously in English, Spanish and Portuguese worldwide.

-- BYU Television International (Spanish/Español), es un canal de cable/satélite que transmite simultáneamente en inglés, español y portugués en todo el mundo.
+- BYU Television International - (available in Spanish and English) es un canal de cable/satélite que transmite simultáneamente en inglés, español y portugués en todo el mundo.

 BYU Broadcasting aims to inform and enrich audiences by acquiring, creating, and distributing programs that reflect the values of Brigham Young University and its sponsoring institution, The Church of Jesus Christ of Latter-day Saints, and the shared values of good people of all backgrounds and faiths.